adjust/android_sdk/README.md

 #### <a id="callback-parameters">Callback parameters

 You can register a callback URL for your events in your [dashboard].
-We will send a GET request to that URL whenever the event gets tracked.
-You can add callback parameters to that event by calling `addCallbackParameter` on the event instance before tracking it.
+We will send a GET request to that URL whenever the event is tracked.
+You can add callback parameters to that event by calling `addCallbackParameter` to the event instance before tracking it.
 We will then append these parameters to your callback URL.

 For example, suppose you have registered the URL `http://www.adjust.com/callback` then track an event like this: